 Overview of the bill

-Based on our initial analysis, we find the Medicare For All Act of 2017 to be a significant step forward in the fight for single payer.
-Taken together with the Expanded & Improved Medicare for All Act (H.R.
-676), it would transform the U.S. health care system, making health care a human right.
+Based on our analysis, we find the Medicare For All Act of 2022 to be a significant step forward in the fight for single payer.
+Taken together with Rep. Pramila Jayapal’s Medicare for All Act (H.R.
+1976), it would transform U.S. health care from a market commodity into a full-fledged human right.

 How can the bill be improved?

 In order to realize the best possible vision for single payer, PNHP recommends several improvements to the Medicare for All Act that would save even more money and improve patient care:

 - Cover all long-term care (LTC): While community-based LTC supports would be covered by Medicare for All, institutional LTC remains within Medicaid, preserving the state-based variations that contribute to inequities, injustice, and complexity.
 PNHP recommends moving all LTC services into Medicare for All.